vaguelyr/websites/home.md

 ### Option 2: I do it for you
 I can do it for you. $5 per month and you pay for the domain name. porkbun is good for buying a domain name.
 I could be persuaded to buy a domain name and use it to host multiple sites.
-We get an actual linux server and can change everything.
+We get an actual linux server and can modify everything.

 ## Let's run a business!
 Contact me. :)